elm-city-craftworks/course-001/PART_1.md

 * What is the difference between the `STDOUT` and `STDERR` output streams?

-* When executing shell commands from within a Ruby script, how can you capture what it writes to `STDOUT`?
+* When executing shell commands from within a Ruby script, how can you capture what gets written to `STDOUT`?
 How do you go about capturing both `STDOUT` and `STDERR` streams?

 * How can you efficiently write the contents of an input file